hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_general.md

 - The path of golang compiler pack:

 `export GOROOT=/home/root/go`
+`export PATH=$GOROOT/bin;$PATH`
 - The diryory golang work in:

 `export GOPATH=/home/root/syzkalls/`
 - Syzkaller binary located at:

 `export PATH=/home/root/syzkalls/bin:$PATH`
-The $(GOROOT) is the dirtory of golang compiler binary.When you run "go" on your machine,the basic work directory is $GOPATH.Final option is where the syzkaller binary where we will use.Both of them can be modified as your willing.
+The $(GOROOT) is the directory of golang compiler binary.When you run "go" on your machine,the basic work directory is $GOPATH.Final option is where the syzkaller binary where we will use.Both of them can be modified as your willing.

 ### Download the syz source and build
 `go get -u -d -v github.com/google/syzkaller/...`